 - Xanthelasmas usually occ

 Xanthalasma seems to bear a close relationship to high levels of lipids in the blood.
 In particular, they are related to the change in the structure of proteins that carry fats in the blood i.e. lipoproteins.
-In addition, they are seen in certain genetic conditions such as type II and type IV hyperlipidaemia.
+In adds to, they are seen in certain genetic conditions such as type II and type IV hyperlipidaemia.

 Where do they Occur?